Privatehive/gcp-hosted-github-runner/README.md

 #### 3. Provide PAT

+* For an **Enterprise**: Create a [Personal access token (PAT classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with the "manage_runners:enterprise" scope.
+* For an **Organization**: Create a [Fine-grained personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with the Organization Read/Write permission "Self-hosted runners".
-Create a [Fine-grained personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with the Organization Read/Write permission "Self-hosted runners".
-This PAT is needed to automatically create a shored lived [registration token](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-registration-token-for-an-organization) or [jit-config](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-configuration-for-a-just-in-time-runner-for-an-organization) for each ephemeral runner to join the runner group of the Organization.
+* For **Repositories**: Create a [Fine-grained personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with the Repository permissions Read/Write "Administration".

+This PAT is needed to automatically create a [Enterprise](https://docs.github.com/en/enterprise-cloud@latest/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-configuration-for-a-just-in-time-runner-for-an-enterprise), [Organization](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-configuration-for-a-just-in-time-runner-for-an-organization), [Repository](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-configuration-for-a-just-in-time-runner-for-a-repository) jit-config for each ephemeral runner to join the Repository or the runner group of an Enterprise/Organization.
 Then open the [Secret Manager](https://console.cloud.google.com/security/secret-manager) in the Google Cloud Console and add a new Version to the already existing secret "github-pat-token".
 Paste the PAT into the Secret value field and click "ADD NEW VERSION".

+> [!TIP]
+> Currently it is only possible to provide **one** PAT to the secret.
+That's why you can't combine an Enterprise with an Organization/Repository.
+The Enterprise needs a PAT classic; The Organization/Repository needs a Fine-grained PAT.

 That's it 👍

 As soon as you start a GitHub workflow, which contains a job with `runs-on: self-hosted` (or any other label you provided to the Terraform [module variable](./variables.tf) `github_runner_labels`), a VM instance (with the specified `machine_type`) starts.
 The name of the VM instance starts with the `github_runner_prefix`, which is followed by a random string to make the name unique.
-The name of the VM instance is also the name of the runner in the GitHub runner group.
+The name of the VM instance is also the name of the runner in the GitHub runner group or repository.
 After the workflow job completed, the VM instance will be deleted again.

 ## Advanced Configuration